aestheticw3/wallets-generator/README.md

 # wallets-generator

-This script generates a given number of wallets and saves them to txt and csv files.
+This script generates a given number of wallets and saves their addresses, private keys, mnemonics to txt and csv files.

 ## Installation

-We need the "ethers" and "papaparse" libraries, so use the command below in your terminal:
+We need the "ethers" and "papaparse" libraries, so use the commands below in your terminal:

 ```sh
 cd wallets-generator